Supercharge your team's responsiveness and productivity

 When multiple alarms are active, how does your surveillance team know which one to tackle first?
 It’s not always a case of working through an alarm stack chronologically.

-You need a solution that alerts you to what really matters.
+You need a solution that alerts you to what matters.
 This will allow you to assign different colours, icons and sounds to alarms to make their urgency immediately evident so that users know what to deal with first.
 This means operators can focus on more urgent alarms without worrying about losing other alarm notifications.

 Alarm management functionality that allows you to automate specific responses and user guidance will save you precious time, enabling you to deal with more tasks much faster.